rajeevpanwar/Bitcoin-Heist-of-the-Century/README.md

 * Parsing in the media landscape.
 Supplementing the model with high quality/extensive samples are taken over time that uses Natural Language Processing to quantify sentiment in the media (both traditional and social)
 * Examining on-chain data.
 The blockchain is unique in that it ties a public ledger with metadata that is transparent to all.
 Several factors could indicate additional:
     * Supply - This would take form in creating a feature for new coins minted each day by taking the product of the current block reward with the total amount of blocks created on every day in the dataset.
-    * Demand - It has been postulated that changes in transaction volume and hashrate could account for some of the utility of a given blockchain, could indicate demand.
+    * Demand - It has been postulated that changes in transaction volume and hashrate could account for some of the utility of a given blockchain, which could indicate demand.

 The test data included the last 30 days and has seen a lot of market volatility resulting in higher RMSE than expected.
 When evaluating it against our testing data, we can see that with the RMSE that the RMSE contained in the earlier observations (215) is significantly lower than the actual RMSE over the entire period (860).
 Being humble with the time-span, we attempt to predict takes even more importance in the context of a black swan event like the current global COVID pandemic.